 Step 6: Make sure you use the slider to lower the intensity of the color if it looks unnatural.
 If you make a mistake or choose the wrong color, use the undo arrow in the bottom left corner to correct your error.

-Bonus Step: You can also use the Filters to add an overall glow.
-The Golden Hour selfie filters can also add a great tan to the whole photo.
+Bonus Step: You can also use filters to add an overall glow.
+The Golden Hour selfie filters can also add a warm glow to the whole photo.